-- Session file
+- Session file.

-When the contents of the BREAKPOINT address set in the session file is H'0, the BREAKPOINT will not be set.
-If the address set as the BREAKPOINT is wrong, the error message is not output.
-The BREAKPOINT is registered as DISABLE in the [Breakpoints] window.
+When the BREAKPOINT address set in the session file is H'0, the breakpoint will not be set.
+If the address set as the breakpoint is wrong, the error message is not output.
+The breakpoint is registered as DISABLE in the [Breakpoints] window.